json-schema-org/json-schema-spec/jsonschema-core.md

 The `$schema` keyword SHOULD be used in the document root schema object, and MAY be used in the root schema objects of embedded schema resources.
 It MUST NOT appear in non-resource root schema objects.

+If present in the document root schema, an implementation MUST process the schema in accordance with the associated dialect.

-If absent from the document root schema, the resulting behavior is implementation-defined, but MUST fall within the following options:
+If absent from the document root schema, and an `application/schema+json` media type with a `schema` parameter is available, then the schema MUST be processed in accordance with the dialect indicated by the `schema` parameter.

+For cases where the `$schema` keyword is absent from the document root, no media type is provided, and/or the media type has no `schema` parameter, an implementation MAY offer a mechanism for the user to explicitly set the dialect.

-- Refuse to process the schema, as with unsupported required vocabularies
+If the dialect is not specified through one of these methods, the implementation MUST refuse to process the schema, as with unsupported required vocabularies.
-- Assume a specific, documented meta-schema
-- Document the process by which it examines the schema and determines which of a specific set of meta-schemas to assume

 Values for this property are defined elsewhere in this and other documents, and by other parties.